Nienkeeijsvogel/sykube/README.md

 The installment file can be parsed in the terminal for Ubuntu and Debian distributions.

 ### Sykube installation
-To install sykube on your machine running older operating systems as centos7, ubuntu 16.04, just run:
+To install sykube on your machine running older operating systems as Centos 7, Ubuntu 16.04, just run:

 ```bash
 sudo singularity run library://sykube